fancy-regex/fancy-regex/CONTRIBUTING.md

 Patching processes for this project are somewhat informal, as it's maintained by a small group.
 No Contributor License Agreement is needed.

 If this is your first substantive pull request in this repo, feel free to add yourself to the AUTHORS file.

+Make sure to run `cargo test` and `cargo fmt` to make sure your changes pass the tests and are formatted as expected.